dojo/framework/src/stores/README.md

 There is no concept of `reducers`, meaning that there is no confusion about where logic needs to reside between `reducers` and  `actions`. `Commands` are the only place that state logic resides and return `operations` that dictate what `state` changes are required and processed internally by the `store`.

-Additionally means that there is no need to coordinate `actions` and `reducers` using a string action key, commands are simple function references that can be reused in multiple `processes`.
+Additionally, this means that there is no need to coordinate `actions` and `reducers` using a string action key.
+Commands are simple function references that can be reused in multiple `processes`.

 ## Advanced